These pages offer admission and policy information about graduate study in English at the University of Pittsburgh.

 The PhD in Film Studies with English as the associated department is an interdisciplinary and interdepartmental degree that stresses the history, theory, and aesthetics of international cinema, video, television, and new media.
 In addition to working with English faculty, students work with faculty from French, German, Hispanic Language and Literatures, History of Art and Architecture, or Slavic Languages and Literatures.

 Master of Fine Arts Program in Writing (MFA)

 Our MFA program is one of the oldest in the country.
-With internationally distinguished writers among its faculty, the MFA offers intensive workshops in poetry, fiction, and creative nonfiction, along with readings courses in a range of contemporary writing.
+With internationally distinguished writers among its faculty, the MFA offers intensive workshops in poetry, fiction, and nonfiction, along with readings courses in a range of contemporary writing.